Schema markup explained: Enhancing SEO and AEO with structured data

 4. Validate your markup

 Google’s rich result tool provides all the testing features you need so your structured data is working, comprehensive, and creates the best possible rich result.
-Add it to your SEO checklist so you remember to check every page before it goes out.
+Add it to your SEO checklist so you'll remember to check every page before it goes out.

 5. Use the JSON-LD format